 In March 2019, we initiated a multi-center Phase 1/1b clinical trial evaluating CPI-818 in patients with various malignant T-cell lymphomas.
-Similar to our clinical trials of ciforadenant and CPI-006, it is possible that patients enrolled in our Phase 1/1b clinical trial for CPI-818 could respond in unexpected ways.
+Similar to our clinical trials of ciforadenant and mupadolimab, it is possible that patients enrolled in our Phase 1/1b clinical trial for CPI-818 could respond in unexpected ways.

-Under our collaboration with Angel Pharmaceuticals, it will be responsible for the clinical development and commercialization, including all related expenses, of the licensed pipeline programs in greater China, and for the preclinical BTK program globally.
-It plans to initiate clinical trials in greater China for CPI-006, CPI-818 and ciforadenant in the next 12 to 18 months and such trials will be subject to many of the same risks as our ongoing clinical programs.
+Under our collaboration with Angel Pharmaceuticals, Angel will be responsible for the clinical development and commercialization, including all related expenses, of the licensed pipeline programs in greater China, and for the preclinical BTK program globally.
+Angel is enrolling patients in China for our Phase 1/1b clinical trial with CPI-818 and is planning to initiate clinical trials with ciforadenant and mupadolimab in the next 12 to 18 months and such trials will be subject to many of the same risks as our ongoing clinical programs.